Skip to content

 Models are trained on curated corpora of high-quality code:

-1. Collect source files from elite repositories
+1. Collect source files from high-quality repositories

 2. Extract feature vectors for each file